eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 Similarly, there's no `ClassCastException` in Ceylon.
 Instead, the `if (is ...)` and `case (is ...)` constructs test and narrow the type of a value in a single step.
-Indeed, the code above is really just a shortcut way of writing the following:
+Indeed, the code above is really just a clearer way of writing the following:

 <!-- try-post: